Third Upper Peru campaign: The campaign

-The first and second campaign had ended in failure, but had also weakened the Spanish troops in Upper Peru.
+The first and second campaign had ended in failure, but had also weakened the Spanish troops in Upper Peru, who were forced to deal with local guerrillas in an attrition war.

-The Northern Army, unofficially commanded by José Rondeau, started another campaign, but this time without the authorization of Supreme Director Ignacio Álvarez Thomas.
+The Army of the North, unofficially commanded by José Rondeau, started another campaign, but this time without the authorization of Supreme Director Ignacio Álvarez Thomas.
 With the lack of official support, the army faced anarchy and later would lose the aid of the Provincial Army of Salta, commanded by Martín Miguel de Güemes.

-After a successful battle in April 1815 at Puesto del Marquéz, near today's border between Bolivia and Argentina, Rondeau's army reached Potosí by June and Chayanta by September.
+After a successful assault in April 1815 on a Royalist camp at Puesto del Marquéz, near today's border between Bolivia and Argentina, Rondeau's army reached Potosí by June and Chayanta by September.
 In October, an attempt to overrun a small Royalist garrison at Venta y Media ended in defeat.
 Despite this setback, the Army of the North occupied Cochabamba.

 In the meantime, the weak situation of the over-extended Royal Army in Upper Peru had changed with the arrival of the reinforcement of a division under the command of Juan Ramírez Orozco and with the arrival of loyal troops from Chile.
 Pezuela now launched a counteroffensive against Rondeau, and inflicted a crushing defeat in the Battle of Sipe-Sipe (or Viluma) on 28 November.

 Again, the Northern Army had to withdraw to Tucuman and all northern territories were lost.
 They were reannexed by the Spanish Viceroyalty of Peru, and later became present-day Bolivia.
 This unsuccessful outcome to the campaign would spread rumors in Europe that the May Revolution was over.